Today, we’re going to answer a question that we get a lot – how do I program for batch machining?

-VIDEO: Shows batch machining of aluminum parts using a vacuum chuck to hold sheet material.
+VIDEO BELOW: Batch machining of aluminum parts using a vacuum chuck to hold sheet material.

-The concept of batch machining is very simple – running the same part multiple times in one cycle to boost your machine efficiency.
+The concept of batch machining on a CNC machine is very simple – running the same part multiple times in one cycle to boost your machine efficiency.
 However, when it comes time to execute on this plan, it can get a bit complicated.
 Most CAM software packages can duplicate toolpaths over an array of parts but have the major downside of posting very large files, which results in a longer setup and loading times.
 You can also program a macro to run a toolpath again after moving an incremental amount and resetting the zero point.
 However, this involves even more time behind the keyboard laying out the program structure and slowing you down from making chips.
 The same can be said for a program that has multiple work offsets stored to memory.